JUMPING JEWELS

 JOHNNY LION & JUMPING JEWELS

 Jan van Leeuwarden from The Hague started singing in 1959 in Johnny & Jewels, the latter Jumping Jewels.
-When he left the military service in 1962, he embarked on a brief period of success: Grand Gala du Disque (1963), tours of the Far East (1964), etc. In 1965, he broke away from the Jumping Jewels and struck out on his own, accompanied by, a.o., the Jumping Pop-in.
+When he left the military service in 1962, he embarked on a brief period of success: Grand Gala du Disque (1963), tours of the Far East (1964), etc. In 1965, he broke away from The Jumping Jewels and struck out on his own, accompanied by, a.o., the Jumping Pop-in.
 Between 1968 and 1979, Johnny was earning his keep as a boutique owner, photographer and actor.
 In 1979, he recorded a comeback LP, on which he persented himself as John Lion.

 1962 Bonnie rock/C'mon everybody Philips PF 318688